Hangba/NNSE-Information/README.md

 # NNSE-Information
 Nanning Secondary Examination, known as Nanning High School Entrance Examination, is the most important examination for middle school students in Nanning.
-This is a tool to view the registeration data of nanning high school conveniently with GUI.
+This is a tool for viewing the registeration data of Nanning high school conveniently with GUI.
 It was first come out in July, 2021.

 ### Dependencies
 * openpyxl